-The basic CDA Fee applies to documents that are administered by the DCM office and must be paid before the associated document is
+The basic CDA Fee applies to documents administered by DCM and must be paid before the associated document is

 reviewed.
-In general, this includes review of all Agreements Between Owner And Architect (O/A Agreements) and Construction Contracts for state agencies and post-secondary
+This includes review of all Agreements Between Owner And Architect (O/A Agreements) and Construction Contracts for state agencies, Alabama

-schools and universities and the related amendments, change orders, service invoices and payment requests.
-This fee does not apply to locally
+schools and public universities and the related amendments, change orders, service invoices and payment requests.
+This fee does not apply to fully

 locally-funded K-12 nor fully locally-funded university projects (because DCM does not review the contracts of such projects).

 The CDA Fee-O/A is due before the O/A Agreement is reviewed by DCM (see Open-End exception below) or when a fully locally-funded project O/A Agreement is

 converted to PSCA.
 The CDA Fee-CC is due before the construction contract is reviewed by DCM or when a fully locally-funded project construction contract